The ABC's of skiing and snowboarding!

 Whether it’s in the school yard, on a nearby hill, at the local ski area, or through a regional initiative, the goal is the same: develop a culture of winter sports and a healthy outdoor lifestyle.

 When did this program start?

-Since 1987, the Quebec Ski Area Association (ASSQ), through Fondation Iniski/Inisurf à l’école and its partners, has been working with teachers at school boards in Quebec (10 regions) to provide a detailed program and tools to make it easy to teach skiing and snowboarding to kids, our future!
+Since 1987, the Quebec Ski Area Association (ASSQ), through Fondation Iniski/Inisurf à l’école and its partners, has been working with teachers at school service centres in Quebec (10 regions) to provide a detailed program and tools to make it easy to teach skiing and snowboarding to kids, our future!

 What disciplines are offered and for what age groups?

 Downhill skiing: kindergarten to grade 2